Skip to content

 Data Types

-Sema has 20 built-in data types covering numbers, text, collections, and LLM primitives.
+Sema has a rich set of built-in data types covering numbers, text, collections, and LLM primitives.

 Type Table